Note: this page applies to wired network access only. For wireless network access, please see our Wireless FAQ.

 Now that you have collected the necessary information, you can complete the registration process.
 Visit the IRIS Network Page and click on Register a Device.
 The wizard will guide you through the registration process.

 There is no charge to register a system.
 For basic DHCP clients on networks for which IRIS provides DHCP service, the request will be automatically approved and DHCP support will begin in 30 minutes or less.
 The on-screen message from the Device Registration form and the the email confirmation you receive will tell you if your request was automatically approved.
 In this case, proceed immediately to step four.

-For more complicated requests (such as fixed-ip requests or requests for unusual equipment), the request will be processed by the EECS hostmaster within 2 business days, and you will receive a second email when your request is complete.
-Requests which require a new port activaton can take up to an additional two weeks.
-Once hostmaster has confirmed the registration, proceed to step four.
+For more complicated requests (such as fixed-ip requests or requests for unusual equipment), the request will be processed by the IRIS DNS Administrator within 2 business days, and you will receive a second email when your request is complete.
+Requests which require a new port activation can take up to an additional two weeks.
+Once the DNS Administrator has confirmed the registration, proceed to step four.

 Step Four – Configure Your Machine

-Configuring your machine with the information provided by hostmaster is largely left as an exercise to the reader.
+Configuring your machine with the information provided by the DNS Administrator is largely left as an exercise to the reader.

-- For both wired and wireless connections, if you configure your machine to be a DHCP client, it should Just Work™.
+- If you configure your machine to be a DHCP client, it should Just Work™.